promitid/esri-app-challenge/README.md

     Diab = age-standardized rate of diabetes, ages +20 HBP = age-standardized rate of high blood pressure, ages +20

 **Healthcare preparedness:** This dimension encapsulates the degree of healthcare resource utilization within each neighbourhood.
 This provides insight into the potential strain of healthcare resources that may be experienced in a community in the case of a communicable disease outbreak.
-This dimension reports annual hospitalization rates, ED visits, and proportion of Family Healthcare Team (FHT) or Community Healthcare Centre (CHC) patients <sup> 7, 8 </sup>.
+This dimension reports annual hospitalization rates, ED visits, and proportion of Family Healthcare Team (FHT) or Community Healthcare Centre (CHC) patients<sup>7,8</sup>.

 `Healthcare Preparedness Index = 3.33 x HospRate + 3.33 x EDRate + 0.33 x FHTCHC`